Willian199/dart_ddi/README.md

 `Note`: `PreDispose` and `PreDestroy` mixins will only be called if the instance is in use.
 Use `Interceptor` if you want to call them regardless.

 ## Dependent
-`Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.
+Produces a new instance every time it is requested, ensuring independence and uniqueness.

 `Recommendation`: Useful for objects that should remain independent and different in each context or request.